thomaspinckney3/cs4501/Project2.md

 Initial data should now be in db!

-To incorporate fixtures into your project submissions, create a fixture before pushing to github and add “python manage.py loaddata” command to your docker-compose file to load the data before starting your server.
+To incorporate fixtures into your project submissions, add some data to your database and create a fixture before pushing to github and add “python manage.py loaddata” command to your docker-compose file to load the data before starting your server.

 What to turn in
 ---------------